Condition Focus

 Relapse after braces

-Clear aligners are discreet, comfortable and highly effective for these cases.
+Clear aligners can be a discreet and comfortable option for these cases.

 How Pro Aligners Correct a Crossbite

 Crossbite correction requires precise planning and controlled tooth movement.
-Our advanced digital approach ensures predictable, safe and stable results.
+Our digital approach is designed to support predictable, safe and stable outcomes.

 1